 This memory aid covers Memory Aids within Polymers for GCSE Chemistry.
-Revise Polymers in Bonding & Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 8 of 11 in this topic.
+Revise Polymers in Bonding & Structure for GCSE Chemistry with 22 exam-style questions and 21 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 9 of 12 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position